 Tuition fees

-Recognised refugee students have the same status as Dutch nationals regarding tuition fees.
-They pay the same statutory tuition fee for enrolment in a bachelor’s or master’s programme as Dutch students.
-For tuition fees for the current academic year, please check the tuition fee web pages.
-This also applies if you are a student who currently holds a waiting document (“W-document”).
+As a recognised refugee student, you have the same status as Dutch nationals regarding tuition fees.
+You pay the same statutory tuition fee for enrolment in a bachelor’s or master’s programme as Dutch students.
+This also applies if you are a student who currently holds a waiting document (W-document) or a similar document proving to be in the same procedure, as UT regulation makes them eligible for the statutory tuition fee.
+If you believe you are entitled to this discount and can prove that you are in a waiting procedure, contact Student Services.
+For the amount of tuition fees, check the tuition fee web pages.

 Diplomas